ClearURLs/Addon/README.md

 This add-on protects your privacy and block the request from advertising services like *doubleclick.net*.

-> **Application:**
->
+## Application
-> Large (and small) webpages use elements in the URL, e.g.: https://example.com?source=thisIstheSiteIvisitedBefore to track your online activities.
+Large (and small) webpages use elements in the URL, e.g.: https://example.com?source=thisIstheSiteIvisitedBefore to track your online activities.
 In this example, the source field tells the provider which page you visited before.
 The add-on will remove these tracking fields from the URL.

 ## Installation
 Install on [Firefox AMO.](https://addons.mozilla.org/en-US/firefox/addon/clearurls/)